 The woman gave from her poverty.
 She gave all that she had.
 That was all she needed to get Jesus’s attention.

-But the things that are given from our spiritual poverty – our weakness, our scarcity, our brokenness and our emptiness – are somehow the very things which get Jesus’ attention.
+Oppositely, it’s the things that are given from our spiritual poverty – our weakness, our scarcity, our brokenness and our emptiness – that get God’s attention.
 Why is that?
 I suspect that it’s because our meagerness causes us to give God the only thing that we really have; our heart.
 I think that’s what God is most concerned about.
 He evaluates us by what’s in our hearts; not by what’s in our pockets or by the acts we have done.

-For me to get God’s attention I think that have give from my poverty, my brokeness and my shame.
-I must come to the God of grace and give Him the only thing I truly possess; my heart.
+For us to get God’s attention I think we must give from our poverty, our brokeness and our shame.
+We must come to the God of grace and give Him the only thing we truly possess; our hearts.

 …and see if He’ll take notice.